Sajalg364/Chat_App/README.md

 3.  **Set Up Environment Variables:**

-    Configure the following environment variables by creating a .env file in the root of Forntend and Backend Folder:
+    Configure the following environment variables by creating a .env file in the root of Frontend and Backend Folder:

     Frontend Folder :